Taurids 2026: When And Where To See Them?

 - Early peak: October 12–13

-- Radiant location: constellation Taurus
+- Radiant location: Taurus

-- Visible from: everywhere
+- Visible from: Both hemispheres

-Visibility forecast
+Southern Taurids 2026: Visibility forecast

-Northern Taurids
+November 11–12: Northern Taurids

-- ZHR: 5
+- Meteors per hour: 5

-- Moon illumination: 86%
+- Moon illumination: 10%

 - Active: October 20 – December 10

-- Radiant location: constellation Taurus
+- Radiant location: Constellation Taurus

-- Visible from: everywhere
+- Visible from: Both hemispheres

-Visibility forecast
+Northern Taurids 2026: Visibility forecast

 What is the Taurid meteor shower?

-The Taurid meteor shower is an annual meteor shower, associated with the Encke Complex.
-The Encke Complex is believed to have once been a large object that disintegrated, creating comet 2P/Encke and several asteroids and meteor showers.
+The Taurid meteor shower is an annual meteor shower associated with the Encke Complex.
+The Encke Complex is believed to have once been a large object that disintegrated, creating Comet 2P/Encke and several asteroids and meteor showers.
 That’s why the Taurids have two separate streams – the Northern and Southern Taurids.
 The Southern Taurids originate from comet Encke itself, and the Northern Taurids come from one of the leftover asteroids, asteroid 2004 TG10.
-So, the Northern and Southern Taurids are related and both emanate from the Taurus constellation but have different parent bodies.
+So, the Northern and Southern Taurids are related, and both emanate from the Taurus constellation but have different parent bodies.

 The Taurids are visible everywhere on the Earth, except for the South Pole.
-They belong to the minor class meteor showers (those that produce up to 10 meteors per hour at their peak).
+They belong to the minor class of meteor showers (those that produce up to 10 meteors per hour at their peak).
 The Taurid meteors are slow and occasionally produce fireballs, which makes them a perfect target for astrophotography.

 How to see the Taurid meteor shower?